-In addition to his day job, Gui is also a street artist, having been commissioned by the City of Sydney to create a mural on Foley Lane, and is studying a Masters in Design at Torrens University Australia.
+When he’s not at work, Gui is also an artist, having been commissioned by the City of Sydney to create a mural on Foley Lane, part of the Art and About program.

 Originally from England where he completed his degree in Graphic Design from Brighton University, Andy gained his experience in a number of leading London design agencies including Landor, Start JG, The Team, 300 million and Philosophy.
 He has been fortunate enough to work on a diverse mix of projects throughout his career, ranging from large re-branding projects, designing entertainment apps for London’s Great Ormond Street Hospital to producing illustrations for Lend Lease’s Olympic Park development.
 Andy’s focus is on branding, web design, print and illustration.
 He is a strong believer in starting every project with good ideas, as good ideas are bought to life with type, print, illustration and digital applications.

 Amelia is a graduate from the University of Technology of Sydney with a Bachelor of Design in Visual Communication and has been working in the design industry for the past 3+ years.
 Through her education and industry experience she has a solid understanding of the creative process and now utilises these skills in her account management role.